 Use the time to have some genuine family conversations

 While we’re on the subject of a captive audience, long car rides are a great chance to engage in some genuine conversation with your kids.
 Opening up to your kids about your own childhood experiences can be a great way to engage and connect with them.
 My sisters and I loved hearing stories about my Dad’s adventures with his childhood friends, the Nelsons.
-We always knew a good story was coming when Dad would start “This one time, me and the Nelson boys…” Do a little detective work and find out about their favorite games, shows, books, sports, anything!
+We always knew a good story was coming when Dad would start “This one time, me and the Nelson boys…” Do a little detective work and find out about their favorite games, shows, books, sports, or anything!
 People, kids included, love to talk about things they are passionate about.

 Younger kids may need naps and older kids can get overstimulated or frustrated with so much togetherness.
 Not every moment of a long car ride with kids needs to be packed with activities and entertainment.
 Movie time can be a great opportunity to get younger kids to drift off, allow older kids to zone out, and give parents a chance to rest.